No, seriously: do it.

 1. The dead flu virus in the vaccine causes an immune system response—that’s what it’s supposed to do.
 It might make you feel achy or otherwise like you’re coming down with something.
 You’re not.
 If you were, it would get worse from there.

 2. You might get a flu shot and then get sick anyways—just not with the flu.
+(Or you may be so unlucky as to contract a totally different strain of flu that wasn't included in this year's vaccine.)

 That second explanation entertains me a bit.
 Because the rumor that the flu shot causes the flu is so persistent, I imagine that there are a number of people who manage to avoid illnesses for a few flu seasons by practicing your basic flu-safety behavior.
 Then one year, they get the shot and come down with some other icky bug (that they then blame on the flu).
 It makes me imagine that flu shots trigger some invincibility mindset that leads to risky behavior—like there are people who get the shot and then, drunk on the power of their new immunity, avoid Purell altogether and chronically stick their fingers in their mouths.